 Whilst the company will maintain its exposure to global equity markets principally through investing in Berkshire Hathaway shares, which remain unhedged, a review the Company's investment strategy was undertaken in the light of the strength of the Australian dollar.
 At the previous AGM the shareholders approved a resolution to enable the company, whilst still maintaining the principle interest in Berkshire Hathaway shares, to invest in small to medium size unlisted companies which are profitable and growing and have good potential outcomes for shareholders.
-The board is seeking to expand this mandate allowing the company to join with institutional investors in a Private Equity Fund.
+This mandate was expanded to allow the company to join with institutional investors in a Private Equity Fund when the opportunity arose.